archi0619/php-project-lvl1/README.md

 1. 'brain-even'.
 You should answer, is number even or not.

 2. 'brain-calc'.
-You need to find the result of expression.
+Find the result of expression.

 3. 'brain-gcd'.
 Find the greatest common divisor (GCD) of two numbers.